stepro/SmartHotel360-Azure-backend/docs/run-azure.md

 > **Note** All tasks must be performed from the `/deploy/k8s` folder.
 Also you need the [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed on your system.

-## Creating the Kubernetes cluster
+## Creating the Kubernetes cluster and deploy Microservices on it

-To create the AKS cluster run the `/deploy/k8s/gen-k8s-env.ps1` script from a Powershell window.
+1. To create the AKS cluster run the `/deploy/k8s/gen-k8s-env.ps1` script from a Powershell window. **Read the [documentation here](../deploy/k8s/readme.md) for details**.

-Read the [documentation here](../deploy/k8s/readme.md) for details.
+2. To deploy Microservices on the k8s cluster you have to use `/deploy/k8s/deploy.ps1` from a Powershell window. **Read the [step by step here](../deploy/k8s/deploy.md)**.

 ## Creating all Azure resources